KOINSLOT-Inc/kywy/docs/api_reference.md

 # API Reference

 ::: doxy.kywy.class.list
-    show: true  # required but not documented?
+    show: true  # required but not documented? can be any key: value